Associate Dean, College of Liberal Arts and Sciences

-Dr. Dillaway received her Ph.D. in Sociology from Michigan State University in 2002, and also joined the Sociology Department at Wayne State University in 2002.
-Most of her research focuses on two topics: (1) women's experiences of menopause and midlife and (2) the reproductive health experiences of women with physical disabilities.
-She typically teaches courses on race and gender inequalities, women and health, health disparities, families, qualitative methods, and research methods.
-Recently she has also taught courses in the new public health major, including courses such as social and behavioral aspects of health, and the public health practicum and capstone courses.
+Dr. Dillaway received her Ph.D. in Sociology from Michigan State University in 2002, and joined the Sociology Department at Wayne State University in the same year.
+Her research primarily focuses on two topics: (1) women's experiences of menopause and midlife and (2) the reproductive health experiences of women with physical disabilities.
+Additional research projects include examinations of access to reproductive health care among homeless women in Detroit, health disparities among immigrant populations in the U.S., and day-to-day experiences of women living with HIV.
+Dr. Dillaway typically teaches courses on race, class, and gender inequalities, women and health, health disparities, families, qualitative methods, and research methods.
+She has also taught courses in the new public health major, including courses such as social and behavioral aspects of health, and the public health practicum and capstone courses.

-In addition to her faculty responsibilities, Dr. Dillaway is Associate Dean in the College of Liberal Arts and Sciences at Wayne State and Co-Director of the Bachelor of Science in Public Health program.
-In her Associate Dean role she has helped to launch the new Bachelors of Science in Public Health program and the new LawStart program at Wayne State, and is facilitating many other interdisciplinary curriculum initiatives.
-As Co-Director of the Bachelors of Science in Public Health Program, she has overseen the two-year launch of this major and helped to build and stabilize the program's curriculum and infrastructure.
-Dr. Dillaway's previous administrative roles at Wayne State include: Associate Dean in the Graduate School's Master's Office (2013-2014), Acting Director of the Institute of Gerontology (Summer 2014), Interim Chair in Sociology (2011-2013), Graduate Director in Sociology (2010-2011), and Undergraduate Director in Sociology (2005-2010, 2012-2013).
+In addition to faculty responsibilities, Dr. Dillaway is Associate Dean of Undergraduate Studies in the College of Liberal Arts and Sciences at Wayne State.
+In her Associate Dean role she has created and launched a variety of undergraduate programs, including the undergraduate Department of Public Health and the LawStart program at Wayne State, and facilitates many other interdisciplinary curriculum efforts as well.
+She also coordinates undergraduate student success initiatives and academic staff matters for the College.
+Dr. Dillaway's previous administrative roles at Wayne State include: Founding Chair of Public Health (2016-2020), Associate Dean of Master's Programs in the Graduate School (2014-2015), Acting Director of the Institute of Gerontology (Summer 2014), Chair in Sociology (2011-2013), Graduate Director in Sociology (2010-2011), and Undergraduate Director in Sociology (2005-2010, 2012-2013).

 - Ph.D., Sociology, Michigan State University, 2002